Vincenius/css-speedrun/README.md

 To create your own puzzles check the files in `/src/js/puzzles`.

 They contain the code for the puzzle and an array to mark which lines should be selected.
+Also you can provide an optional hint to help others solve your puzzle.

 ## License